COVID-19 & Other Health Emergencies Protocol for Study Away

-- US Department of State Travel Advisories, including US Department of State Country Specific COVID-19 Information pages
+- US Department of State Travel Advisories

 - OSAC: Country Security Reports

-Once the initial risk assessment is completed, program leaders develop site-specific plans for mitigating, transferring, or avoiding risk.
+One the initial risk assessment is completed, program leaders develop site-specific plans for mitigating, transferring, or avoiding risk.
 By using this methodology, PLU can make informed decisions and students are provided with a clear depiction of the level of risk at their study away program location and are able to develop an understanding of PLU’s efforts to reduce relevant factors.

 We encourage you to purchase Cancel for Any Reason and Interruption (CFAR/IFAR) insurance plans.
 You should compare plans and ask questions to be sure the trip insurance policy you purchase covers your needs.
 Here is an FAQ about CFAR/IFAR policies and a place where you can search for them.
 Please note that PLU does not have a direct relationship with these sites and providers.

 PLU will not be able to refund travel-related expenses due to a student’s inability to participate.
 For this reason, PLU strongly urges students to purchase Cancel and Interruption For Any Reason (CFAR/IFAR) insurance.